 Crostini for Appetizers

-Today we will talk about crostini for appetizers, those crispy and tempting thin slices of bread to be toasted and topped as you like.
-They were made with sourdough starter, but for those who don’t have it, I will illustrate the procedure with fresh yeast at the end of the recipe.
+Today we will talk about crostini for appetizers, those crispy and tempting thin slices of bread toasted and ready to be topped as you wish.
+They are made with sourdough, but for friends who don’t have it, I will also illustrate the procedure with fresh brewer’s yeast, which you will find at the end of the recipe.
 They are very easy to make and can be stored for a long time in food bags.
-We can pair these delicious crostini with a variety of toppings and sauces to make our appetizers and buffets more festive and inviting.
+We can pair these delicious crostini with various toppings and sauces to make our appetizers and buffets more festive and inviting.

 • Difficulty: Very easy